 Get to Know What Your Trees Need

 Before you’re able to care for your trees, you need to know what type you have on your property.
-You can do this research on your own or ask a pro in the tree service field.
+You can do this research on your own or ask a pro in the tree service field (like one of our professionals who focus on tree service in Longmont!).
 Once you know what type of trees you have, consider the following variables:

 - Is your tree sensitive to any type of weather conditions (i.e. extreme heat or cold, high winds, etc.)?